grafana/alloy/docs/sources/tasks/nonroot.md

 * A `root` user.
 * A non-root user named `alloy` with uid `473` and gid `473`.

 By default, the `alloy` binary runs as `root`.
-This is because some Alloy components (like [beyla.ebpf]) require root rights.
+This is because some Alloy components like [beyla.ebpf] require root rights.

 This documentation shows how to use the non-root user when deploying Alloy in Kubernetes.

 ## Configure Alloy to run as a non-root user in Kubernetes

+_Disclaimer: Running Alloy as a non-root user will not work if you are using components like [beyla.ebpf] that require root rights._

-In order to run Alloy as a non-root user, configure a [security context] for the Alloy container.
+In order to run Alloy as a non-root user, you need to configure a [security context] for the Alloy container.
 If you are using the [Grafana Helm chart] you can do this by adding the following snippet to `values.yaml`:

 ```
 alloy: